jamsey700/CharityWebsite/README.md

-# Belfast Metropolitan College Website Development Project for class
+# A Website Development Project for my course
 # Currently work in progress